 A visit is for serious wine enthusiasts looking to meet with the owner or winemaker and try limited production hand crafted wines.
 Note that at certain times groups of visitors arrive in small buses from a local tour company so it can be more crowded but they have plenty of room to spread out on their deck and inside the winery.
 Fulton Mather (David Fulton’s great grandson), his wife Dink and their son Richard also help run the winery.
 Fulton and his son are the winemakers and they also have two consulting winemakers.
-They will celebrate their 150th anniversary in 2010 – not bad for a small winery that started when you could count the number of commercial producers in the valley on one hand and considering today there are approximately 750 commercial wine producers in Napa County of which 500 are physical wineries.
+They celebrated their 160th anniversary in 2020 – not bad for a small winery that started when you could count the number of commercial producers in the valley on one hand and considering today there are approximately 1,100 commercial wine producers in Napa County of which 500 are physical wineries.

 Because of its rich historical presence in the Napa Valley a visit here typically includes an overview of their history, a quick tour and the tasting which is held within the new winery building or if the weather permits outside on their spacious deck.
 This outdoor setting overlooking the vineyards is a beautiful spot to relax with a glass of wine from one of Napa’s finest Petite Sirah producers.
 Their vineyard and winemaking focus is on Petite Sirah with this varietal comprising the majority of their total production.
 However their vineyard wasn’t always focused on this variety – other varieties over the years included Green Hungarian and Palomino and for a period of time between the 1930s and 1950s much of the property was planted to prunes.

 More recently David Fulton has started producing a number of other wines – under the popular # (hashtag) brand including #besties, #selfie and #bromance.
 Some of the proceeds from #bromance were donated to TAPS, a 24/7 tragedy assistance resource for anyone who has suffered the loss of a military loved one or friend.